-People located in the UK can watch Premier League matches at home through a legitimate subscription to one or both of the Premier League’s authorised UK broadcasters, Sky Sports and BT Sport.
+People located in the UK can watch Premier League matches at home through a legitimate subscription to one or all of the Premier League’s authorised UK broadcasters, Sky Sports, BT Sport and Amazon Prime Video.

 We take the protection of copyright very seriously and have recently secured prosecutions and civil injunctions against a number of suppliers of illicit streaming devices, one of whom was jailed for four years, as well as a ground-breaking High Court Order that requires UK internet service providers (ISPs) to block servers that are hosting illegal streams of our matches.